sungmen999/CassiaSDKGuideClone/RESTful-API.md

 }
 ```

-**NOTE**: The "pairStatus" value can either be "paired" (when the device has been paired with the Cassia router before) or "none" (when the device is not paired with the Cassia router).
+**NOTE**: The "pairStatus" value can either be "paired" (when the device has been paired with the Cassia gateway before) or "none" (when the device is not paired with the Cassia gateway).

 </details>
 <br />

 ### Batch Connect/Disconnect to a Target Device (v2.0 and above)
-To use the router to connect to specific BLE devices using Cassia AC:
+To use the gateway to connect to specific BLE devices using Cassia AC:

 AC Managed:
 ```